LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 .footer[Read more <https://docs.litium.com/documentation/litium-platform/litium-field-framework-(data-modeling)/sales-data-modeling/cart>]

-* The cart contains information needed to create an order
+* Contains information needed to create an order

-* The current users cart is kept in the distributed cache during runtime
+* Current users cart is kept in the distributed cache, it can be accessed using the service wrapper `CartContext`

-  * Inject and use `CartContextAccessor` to access current users cart, or use the extension method `HttpContext.GetCartContext()`
+  * To access `CartContext` inject and use `CartContextAccessor` or use the extension method `HttpContext.GetCartContext()`

-  * Use methods on `CartContext` to update the cart

       ```C#
         await cartContext.AddOrUpdateItemAsync(new AddOrUpdateCartItemArgs
         {